-The Home Rule Charter restricts whether, how, and when all City officers and employees can participate in political activity.
+The Home Rule Charter restricts whether, how, and when all City officers and employees, including elected officials, can participate in political activity.
 Board Regulation No. 8 interprets the Charter and explains more about how these restrictions apply to appointed City officers and employees.